Interpretation of Airborne Geophysical Data

 - Statistical evaluation of data

-including enhancement of data by differential Global Positioning System
+data by differential Global Positioning System (GPS) and the optimal

-(GPS) and the optimal integration of various types of navigation
+integration of various types of navigation instruments.

 Data Presentation

-the data must be prepared for presentation to the user.
-A wide variety of
+prepared for presentation to the user.
+A wide variety of presentation methods

-presentation methods are available at SGL including the following:
+are available at SGL including the following:

 - Profiles plotted versus time